 The Company classifies exchange differences on Foreign Exchange Contracts arising from the purchase of inventories as part of cost of sales.
+Salaries incurred for warehouse staff are classified as operating expenses and included in staff costs.

 1.8 Property, plant and equipment